elastic/elasticsearch/CONTRIBUTING.md

 We are in the process of migrating towards automatic formatting Java file using [spotless], backed by the Eclipse formatter.
 If you have the [Eclipse Code Formatter] plugin installed, you can apply formatting directly in IntelliJ.
+The configuration for the plugin is held in `.idea/eclipseCodeFormatter.xml` and should be automatically applied, but manual instructions are below in case you you need them.

    1. Open **Preferences > Other Settings > Eclipse Code Formatter**
    2. Click "Use the Eclipse Code Formatter"